junicochandra/golang-api-service/README.md

 https://junicochandra.com

 ## License
-MIT License © 2025 — Created with ❤️ using Go and Docker.
+MIT License © 2025 — Created with by **Junico Dwi Chandra** using Go, GORM, and Docker.